DevExpress/devextreme-demos/JSDemos/Demos/Diagram/ItemSelection/description.md

-You can access selected shape data via the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/#onSelectionChanged) function.
-In this demo, the function fetches selected shape information and displays it under the Diagram component.

 The [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/#onSelectionChanged)  function is executed after the selection is changed  and allows you to access information about the selected items.
 In this demo, the function fetches selected shape information and displays it under the Diagram component.

 The [onContentReady](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/#onContentReady) function is handled to find the 'Greta Sims' shape, select it and scroll to it.
 For this purpose, the following methods are called.